Editor Needed !

 - Windows Open Source

-- VeeCAD installs ready to run TinyCAD libraries so you
+- VeeCAD installs ready to run TinyCAD libraries so you can start work immediately.

 - Decent multi-sheet schematic editor for Windows.